dusk-network/docs-public/src/content/docs/learn/deep-dive/transaction_models/phoenix.md

 description: Learn how Dusk’s UTXO-based transaction model ensures privacy and compliance.
 ---

+<a href="https://github.com/dusk-network/phoenix/blob/master/docs/v2/protocol.pdf" target="_blank">Phoenix</a>, Dusk’s privacy-preserving transaction model, is managed by the [Transfer Contract](/learn/deep-dive/transaction_models/transactions) to ensure secure, private, and compliant transactions.

+It uses a UTXO-based system to prioritize user privacy, where funds, referred to as "notes", are spent by the validation of specific zk-proof criteria.

-<a href="https://github.com/dusk-network/phoenix/blob/master/docs/v2/protocol.pdf" target="_blank">Phoenix</a> is the privacy-preserving transaction model used by Dusk.
-In privacy-preserving blockchains there are no accounts or wallets at the protocol layer.
-Instead, coins are stored as a list of UTXOs with specific quantities and criteria for spending.
+In privacy-preserving blockchains like Dusk, there are no accounts or wallets at the protocol layer.
+Instead, funds are stored as a list of UTXOs (unspent transaction outputs), each with a specific quantity and spending criteria.
 Transactions are created by consuming existing UTXOs and producing new ones in their place.
-In the Phoenix model, UTXOs are called notes.

-:::note[Important]
-Dusk makes use of a UTXO and account-based transaction model.
+Phoenix operates alongside [Moonlight](/learn/deep-dive/transaction_models/moonlight), Dusk’s transparent, account-based model.
+While Moonlight offers transparency, Phoenix balances privacy with regulatory compliance.

+:::note[Note]
+Unlike anonymity protocols that completely obscure transaction details, Phoenix ensures that only the receiver can identify the sender, enabling compliance with regulations while maintaining privacy from external observers.
+More information about compliance can be found [here](#privacy--compliance).
 :::

-Phoenix is designed to balance privacy with regulatory compliance.
-Unlike anonymity protocols, where transaction details are entirely hidden, Phoenix ensures that the receiver can provably see who the sender is, but no one else can.
-This allows users to comply with regulations while maintaining their privacy from external observers.

-The network tracks all notes ever created by storing their hashes in the leaves of a Merkle tree of notes.
-When a transaction is validated, the network includes the hashes of the new notes in the leaves of this tree.
+# Notes and Merkle Tree

+The [Transfer Contract](/learn/deep-dive/transaction_models/transactions) uses a Merkle tree to store obfuscated notes, which represent unspent transaction outputs (UTXOs).
+The network tracks these notes by storing their hashes in the tree's leaves, adding new hashes whenever transactions are validated.

+Phoenix relies on the Transfer Contract to validate transactions through zero-knowledge proofs (zk-proofs), ensuring that notes can be spent without revealing sensitive details.
+Additionally, the Transfer Contract ensures gas fees are included securely within the zk-proof.

+Upon verifying the zk-proof, the contract updates the Merkle tree to reflect the spent note and records the corresponding nullifier.

+Each transaction generates two new notes: one for the recipient and another as change for the sender.
+While the Transfer Contract can accept up to four notes as inputs, it consistently provides two notes as outputs.

+## Phoenix transfer contract flow

+The [Transfer Contract](/learn/deep-dive/transaction_models/transactions) operates Phoenix through the following steps:

+1) A user initiates a transaction by sending it to the transfer contract.
+This transaction includes the necessary zk-proof to demonstrate ownership of the note to be spent.

+2) The contract calculates the gas required for the transaction and ensures the sender has enough funds to cover these fees.
+This ensures that the transaction can be processed without any issues.

+3) The Transfer Contract verifies the zk-proof to ensure it is valid.
+This verification process confirms that the user possesses a legitimate note without revealing any specific information about the note itself.

+4) The Transfer Contract identifies the transaction type (Phoenix or Moonlight) and directs the payload to the corresponding logic for further processing.

+5) Once the proof is verified, the transfer contract updates the Merkle tree to mark the note as spent and records the nullifier.
+It then generates two new notes—one for the recipient and another as change for the sender.

+## Implementation details

+For the complete implementation details you can refer to the [Whitepaper](https://dusk-cms.ams3.digitaloceanspaces.com/Dusk_Whitepaper_2024_4db72f92a1.pdf).

 All notes in the network have the same structure:
 `N = {type, com, enc, npk, R, encsender }.`